-Overall, UCEM has in place an Academic Governance Structure to mitigate against any academic risk that could impact on UCEM's taught degree awarding powers: This Structure includes an Academic Risk Register, a Deliberative Committee Structure, a Code of Practice that aligns with the expectations of the QAA Quality Code, and Academic and General Regulations for Students.
-Oversight of academic governance occurs through the Academic Review Committee, which is a sub-committee of the Board of Trustees, as well as through external examiners who are independent of UCEM and who monitor academic standards.
+Overall, UCEM has in place governance and quality assurance processes to mitigate against any risk that could impact on UCEM's taught degree awarding powers and to ensure UCEM's compliance with the regulatory framework and the Office for Students' (OfS) ongoing conditions of registration.
+This governance structure includes an Academic Risk Register, oversight of the OfS conditions of registration by UCEM's Board of Trustees and deliberative committees, a Code of Practice that aligns with the expectations of the QAA Quality Code, and Academic and Programme Regulations for Students.
+Oversight of academic standards occurs through the Academic Review Committee, which is a subcommittee of the Board of Trustees, as well as through external examiners who are independent of UCEM and who monitor academic standards.

-To further mitigate risk to UCEM students and the institution, UCEM plans to apply for permanent degree awarding powers in the academic year 2019/20, which will be the first opportunity available to us under the new Regulatory Framework.
-If the application were to be successful, this would mean that UCEM would not be required to renew its degree awarding powers every six years.
+To further mitigate risk to UCEM students and the institution, UCEM is applying for indefinite degree awarding powers.
+If the application is successful, this would mean that UCEM would not be required to renew its degree awarding powers every six years.